Menu

 Verdict: Use Caution

-Yes.
-A 2025 study found that micro- and nanoplastics released from plastic containers amplify the toxic effects of disinfection byproducts found in tap water.
+Yes, in a cell study.
+A 2025 Food Chem study found micro- and nanoplastics released from plastic containers amplified the toxic response of drinking-water disinfection byproducts in human cells.

 What the research says